majedelhelou/BUIFD/README.md

 ### 4. BM3D comparison
-For comparisons with BM3D and CBM3D denoising, the authors' codes can be found [*on this link*](http://www.cs.tut.fi/~foi/GCF-BM3D/).
+For comparisons with BM3D and CBM3D denoising, the authors' code can be found [*on this link*](http://www.cs.tut.fi/~foi/GCF-BM3D/).